danielkamen/Custom-AI-GPT-Bot/README.md

 pip install -r requirements.txt
 ```
-### What to add to the chatbotCustom.py
+# What to add to the chatbotCustom.py
-1. Navigate to:
+1. Navigate to var named "domain":
 ```
 domain = "www.websitename.com"
 ```
 2. Switch out websitename with the main page of the site you wish to scrape.
-3. Below that is:
+3. Below that is var named "full_url":
 ```
 full_url = "https://www.websitename.com/"
 ```